compassd/dcompass/README.md

 - [x] IP-CIDR matcher for both source address and response address
 - [x] GeoIP matcher for source address
 - [x] Custom response action

+# RFC compliance and what it is not intended to be
+dcompass should be somewhere between a DNS resolver and DNS forwarder.
+Currently we don't fully comply RFC on some corner cases.
+And it is also not clear whether we should correct the incoming malformatted DNS requests. **If you feel a particular compliance to RFC is necessary, please file an issue and we are willing to help!**

 # License